 SelfWealth has its own financial services license in Australia, so they are subject to regulation by the Australian Securities and Investment Commission (ASIC).
 SelfWealth is also a publicly listed company, so its financial accounts are audited and published, providing a higher level of transparency.

 Australian share trading

 Australian shares bought through SelfWealth are CHESS sponsored with individual holder numbers (HINs).
 This means you can view your holdings at any time independently of SelfWealth through the share registry.
 This provides a layer of transparency unmatched by brokers who use a custodian model.
-In fact, for trade execution, SelfWealth uses the same wholesale CHESS sponsored broker (Openmarkets) used by Pearler, Raiz, SixPark, Stockspot, and others.
+For trade execution, SelfWealth uses FNZ Australia, which is the same company used by Vanguard Personal Investor for their trade execution.

 Due to SelfWealth’s cash account structure, your cash held with SelfWealth is safe and secure.
 Neither SelfWealth nor other third parties such as administrators would ever have access to your money without specific direction from you.